Academy Member Inducted 2011Map & Directions

 - Served as Judge Pro Tempore for both the Maricopa County Superior Court and Arizona Court of Appeals.

-- Chairman of the Arizona State Bar Disciplinary Committee for over 8 years.
+- Chairman of the State Bar of Arizona Disciplinary Committee for over eight years.

 Fees (including study time) range from $540/Hr for two-party mediations to possibly higher hourly rates for complex, multi-party mediations, and $540/Hr for arbitrations.
 Additional charges for travel time and costs and other reasonable expenses for handling matters outside the Phoenix metropolitan area.
 Arbitration Cancellation Policy: If an arbitration is cancelled within 30 days before the hearing, the cancellation fee is 50% of the per diem rate.
 Per diem rate is based upon an 8 hour day.
 In the event of a cancellation, and no replacement matter is found for the cancelled time slot, the cancellation fee may be charged.
 However, if another matter can be scheduled within that time slot, there will be no cancellation fee.